elenasenger/elenasenger.github.io/_pages/about.md

 (Center for Information and Language Processing, LMU Munich).
 My supervisors are <a href="https://bplank.github.io/">Barbara Plank</a>
 and <a href="https://robvanderg.github.io/">Rob von der Goot</a>.
 Moreover, I am a scholarship holder at the <a href="https://www.bidt.digital/person/elena-senger/">Bavarian Research Institute for Digital Transformation (bidt)</a>.

 My primary focus lies in applied Natural Language Processing.
 I work on cross-domain NLP and information extraction from unstructured text, particularly in the area of computational job market analysis.
-I am interested in machine learning with limited data—a common scenario in applied applications—utilizing weakly-supervised techniques.
+I am interested in machine learning with limited data, a common scenario in applied applications, utilizing weakly-supervised techniques.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.